stasoft91/StonerMuch/README.md

 [Ready to use application](https://stonermuch.com/)

 It's a simple app to track your smoking habits.
 It's a PWA, so you can install it on your phone and use it offline.
 It's also a Vue 3 app, so it's fast and responsive.

+## Data storage and privacy
-Data is stored in your browser's IndexedDB ([Dexie](https://dexie.org/)), therefore it's not synced between devices automatically, but you can import and export in a readable json file.
+All your data is stored in your browser's IndexedDB ([Dexie](https://dexie.org)).

+There is no server-side action, only static files are hosted, so your data is not sent anywhere.

+You are encouraged to secure your exported data (e.g. between imports) yourself.

+Also you are encouraged to take full responsibility for your actions according to the local laws and not to smoke too much :)

 ## Features
-- [x] Add a new session
+- [x] Add a new puff
-- [x] Edit a session
+- [x] Edit a puff
-- [x] Delete a session
+- [x] Delete a puff
-- [x] Import sessions
+- [x] Import database
-- [x] Export sessions
+- [x] Export database

 ## Project Setup